134 328 (Aus)

 Not to mention computer and aquarium rooms, outdoor experimental aquatic facilities, glasshouses, shade houses, two large boats, several dinghies and a fleet of 4WD and 2WD vehicles!

-Meet Marine and Freshwater Biology student, Jess McLaughlin.
+Meet Holly Winkle, Marine and Freshwater Biology and Environmental Science graduate.

 From the field to the lab, our Biology and Environmental Sciences students enjoy the benefits of some great facilities.